cloud-design-dev/ibmcloud-vpc-with-bastion-vpn/README.md

  - :white_check_mark:  Frontend Security Group for SSH, Web, and VPN
     - Inbound: `80/tcp`, `443/tcp`, `22/tcp`, `51280/udp`
     - Outbound: `all`
- - :white_check_mark:  Cloud Object Storage instance for flowlogs
+ - :white_check_mark:  Cloud Object Storage instance for flowlogs (target existing or create new)
  - :white_check_mark:  IAM Authorization policy so that Flowlogs can write to the COS instance.
  - :white_check_mark:  COS bucket for each Frontend subnet
  - :white_check_mark:  Flowlogs collector for each Frontend subnet